South Wales

 All trainees accepted onto the programme need:

-- A minimum of 9 months full-time (or equivalent) experience in a healthcare and/or research setting relevant to clinical psychology.
-At least some of this experience must be direct work with a relevant client-population.
+• A minimum of 9 months full-time (or equivalent) experience in a healthcare and/or research setting relevant to clinical psychology.

 Types of experience include (but are not limited to):

-- Work as an assistant psychologist
+• Work as an assistant psychologist

-- Work as a psychological practitioner or therapist
+• Work as a psychological practitioner or therapist

-A broad range of experience will be considered and candidates who have gained experience from non-traditional routes are welcome to apply.
+As indicated above a broad range of experience will be considered and candidates who have gained experience from non-traditional routes are welcome to apply.

-Our shortlisting criteria credits range and depth of experience, placing emphasis on how candidates can talk about what they have learnt from their experiences and their relevance to clinical psychology.
+Our short-listing criteria credits range and depth of experience, placing emphasis on how candidates can talk about what they have learnt from their experiences and their relevance to clinical psychology.

-References / Statements of suitability
+References / Suitability Statements

 The experience statement must be written by a current/recent line manager who must be able to comment on your ability to work with a relevant client population.
-We also require an academic suitability statement.
+The referee must have known you for a minimum of 3 months at the time of writing the reference.

 If successful at interview, recent employment references will be required by the employing Health Board.